WINCHESTER HISTORY ONLINE

 When the artist Edmund Garrett designed a town seal for Winchester, adopted in 1896, he included two names and two dates for the town.
 Within a wreath of American lilies and English daisies, he placed the name Waterfield and the date of settlement, 1638, plus the name Winchester and the date of its incorporation, 1850.

 1638 - The area which became the town of Winchester, part of the lands once inhabited by the Massachusett tribes, was colonized by Puritan citizens of Charlestown.
-The original land grants were recorded in the Book of Possessions of 1638.
-In that document, which defined areas by terms denoting prominent natural features, the area which is now central Winchester was designated a waterfield, leading to the name of Waterfield for the village.
+The original land grants (along with those of other towns) were recorded in the Book of Possessions of 1638.
+In that document, which defined areas by terms denoting prominent natural features, the area which is now central Winchester was designated a waterfield, leading to Waterfield being considered the first name for the village (though not officially adopted as such).

-1642 - Woburn was incorporated, its land including about two-thirds of what is now Winchester and which was then called South Woburn.
-The southeast portion of what became Winchester’s territory (including the Brooks House, pictured left) was taken from Charlestown and annexed to Medford in 1753, and the southwest portion (south of Church Street) was annexed to West Cambridge just eight years before Winchester's incorporation.
-Thus, when Winchester was incorporated, the land was taken from Woburn, Medford, and West Cambridge.
+1642 - To govern the scattered farms in this area, Woburn was incorporated, its land including about two-thirds of what is now Winchester, then called South Woburn.
+The southeast portion of what became Winchester’s territory (including the Brooks House, pictured left) was taken from Charlestown and annexed to Medford in 1753, and the southwest portion (south of Church Street) was annexed to West Cambridge just eight years before Winchester’s incorporation.
+Thus, when Winchester was incorporated, the land was taken from Woburn, Medford, and West Cambridge (later renamed Arlington).

 1798 - A survey of real estate this year indicated that some thirty-five houses stood within the bounds of present-day Winchester.
 The population was only about 200 persons.
 The village’s most notable building was the Black Horse Tavern (demolished in 1892) on the Medford-Woburn road.
 A meeting place for citizens, during the Revolution it also served as an important meeting place for soldiers.
 Due to being a stop on stage coach routes, the name Black Horse Village was used for the community for a time.